RobbieMcKinstry/deliverable_1/test_case.md

 IDENTIFIER: NFUN-LITTLEBOBBYTABLES
 TEST CASE: 7
 PRECONDITIONS: Load the webpage `http://www.thinkthroughmath.com/request-a-demo/`.
-INPUT VALUES:N/A
+INPUT VALUES: N/A
 EXECUTION STEPS:
     1. Insert `"); DROP TABLE *;` into the email input field.
-    2. Complete the rest of the form approperately.
+    2. Complete the rest of the form appropriately.
     3. Submit the form.
     4. Assert the database did not conduct a transaction.
     5. Assert that all tables in the database still have data.